“my manhood is cast / Down in the flood of remembrance, I weep like a child for the past”

 Stanza 2: The music makes him feel strongly nostalgic, he wants to go back to the time when he spent Sunday evenings in winter with his family, listening to them singing hymns in the parlour room with the piano’s music guiding them.

-Stanza 3: He seems irritated by the current singer and piano because they are a reminder of his past without being as good as his memories, it is as if he feels that both the piano and singer are singing vainly to amuse or impress themselves, rather than for a communal or spiritual reason, as in his memories.
-He feels stripped of the pressure and expectations of being an adult, and instead feels young and vulnerable like a child as he strongly misses his past.
+Stanza 3: He seems irritated by the current singer and piano because they are a reminder of his past without being as good as his memories.
+It is as if he feels that both the piano and singer are singing vainly to amuse or impress themselves, rather than for a communal or spiritual reason, as in his memories.
+He feels stripped of the pressure and expectations of being an adult.
+Instead, he feels young and vulnerable like a child as he strongly misses his past.

 non linear chronology — jumps around between childhood and present via memory, creates an authentic sense of nostalgia